Skip to main content

 Educational resources to help community members properly use and maintain water filters

 EPA and its collaborators have developed a water filter toolkit with educational materials, based on community feedback and lessons learned through its research partnership.
-The findings from this collaboration will guide future efforts to support households in effectively using water filters and reducing lead exposure.
-Learn more about the research effort.
+The following handouts are designed to assist community members in learning more about reducing their risk from lead, choosing a water filter, installing a water filter, and maintaining their water filter.
+These handouts are available in both English and Spanish.

 Toolkit Handouts